greenorbitspace/hub/userguide/content/en/docs/glossary/g/gdpr.md

 ---
-title: Gdpr
+title: GDPR
 ref: gdpr
+weight: 1
+exported_at: '2025-06-16T15:03:53.346513+00:00'
-description: The General Data Protection Regulation (GDPR) is a comprehensive data protection law in the European Union that came into effect on May 25, 2018.
-It aims to enhance individuals' control and rights over their personal data and to unify data protection regulations across Europe.
+definition: The General Data Protection Regulation (GDPR) is a comprehensive data protection law in the European Union that establishes guidelines for the collection and processing of personal information of individuals within the EU and the European Economic Area (EEA).
+It aims to enhance individuals' control and rights over their personal data and simplify the regulatory environment for international business by unifying the regulation within the EU.
-notion_page_id: 214d6625-c679-8056-835e-cd11edb49c86
-exported_at: '2025-06-16T14:24:02.432190+00:00'
 tags:
 - Marketing
 - Legal/Financial
-- Security
-category:
+id: GL114
+categories:
 - Marketing & Communication
-id: GL114
 ---